Potential softening and eccentricity dynamics in razor-thin, nearly-Keplerian discs: Discussion

 On the other hand, in Appendix \ref{app:correctgordon} we show that softening parameter in the form $\epsilon^2(\alpha) = \varsigma^2 \alpha$ corresponds to softening function $\mathcal{F}(r_1, r_2) = \varsigma^2 r_1 r_2$ in the two-point potential (\ref{eq:FS2}), see Eq. (\ref{eq:epsAPP}).
 Propagating such a form of $\mathcal{F}(r_1,r_2)$ through our general framework in Appendix \ref{app:plummer}, we find the following expressions for the coefficients $\phi_{ij}$ with $\varsigma=S$ (Appendix \ref{app:correctgordon}):

-Approach of \citet{teygor16} accounts for only the first terms in these expressions, with coefficients which are $O(S^0)$, see Table \ref{table:table1}.
+Approach of \citet{teygor16} accounts for only the first terms in Eqs. (\ref{eq:new22}), (\ref{eq:new2}), with coefficients which are $O(S^0)$, see Table \ref{table:table1}.
 However, as we show below, the correct behavior of $\phi_{ij}$ as $S\to 0$ is guaranteed only when {\it all} the terms present in the above expressions are taken into account.

 To demonstrate this, in Figure \ref{fig:f8} we repeat the same convergence study as in \S \ref{subsubsec:softening} but with the modified $\phi_{ij}$ given by Eqs. (\ref{eq:new22}) -- (\ref{eq:new2}).
 One can see see that the correct implementation of the softening $\epsilon^2(\alpha) = S^2 \alpha$ proposed by TO16 leads to the recovery of the expected test-particle dynamics in infinite PL discs; this is very different from the divergent behavior obvious in Fig. \ref{fig:f1}C, D. Similar to \citet{hah03} and \citet{tou02}, both $\psi_1$ and $\psi_2$ smoothly converge to their expected unsoftened values in the limit of $S \to 0$ for various PL disc models (i.e. $p$ and $q$).
 Further tests using other disc models, looking at the edge effects, etc. reinforce this conclusion.